Ikaria, Greece: The Kampos Beach in September

 How to Reach this Secluded Greek Island

 Ikaria has a small airport, which is connected with two daily flights to Athens.
-And near the airport, in that fantastic month of september, I’ve waited my flight in the incredible scenery of Almirida!
+And near the airport, in that fantastic month of September, I’ve waited for my flight in the incredible scenery of Almirida!

 The island has two ports and ferries in some cases arrive in one (Evdilos, to the north) in others to the south (Agio Kirykos).
 We arrived in Evdilos.

 The best way to get around Ikaria is to rent a car.
 The routes covered by the bus are not many, the prices of taxi rides (given the distances) are quite high, and the condition of the roads is not always at the top.

 This means that even the scooter is not as comfortable as it looks.
 The island is large but very sparsely populated, and the natural landscapes are really steep!